 Students gathered around a laptop at the EMBER mock lab session

-July & August: Prepare for September through online learning modules in Math, Physics, Chemistry, and Computing designed to help you learn at your own pace.
-Videos will be available starting in July.
+July & August – Prepare for September with fully online learning modules in Math, Physics, Chemistry, and Computing.
+Learn at your own pace through videos and interactive content, available starting in July.

 an EMBER staff member and a student working around a computer.